The Pulse

 The Qinling station’s hybrid system is full of power

-The hybrid system utilizes renewable energies to supply 60 percent of the station’s power and should decrease annual fossil fuel usage by over 100 tonnes, highlighting China’s push for greener polar research.
+The hybrid system utilizes renewable energies to supply over 60 percent of the station’s power and should decrease annual fossil fuel usage by over 100 tonnes, highlighting China’s push for greener polar research.
 In conditions where sun and wind energy are unavailable, the system can power the station’s 150-kilowatt maximum load for two-and-a-half hours.

 The stored hydrogen supplies 30 kilowatts of power nonstop for 14 days during polar nights, enabling the short-term functioning of research tools and basic living facilities.
 This system is not without its challenges, as hydrogen fuel cells require cold-resistant power-up technology.